 Postcards up to 4.25” x 6” with a thickness of .007 require $0.32 stamp with discounts for Presorted First Class available for quantities of 500 or more.
 There is no Postcard Rate for standard class.
 A standard mail piece that is larger than 4.25 x 6 is considered a letter.

 Presorting is defined as preparing your mailing so that it is sorted to the lowest level available for the type of mailing whether First Class, Standard or Non-Profit.
 In automating your mailing, a barcode is applied in the address area to assist in processing at the Post Office.
 Discounts off regular postage rates are applied to Presorted and Automated mailings.
-Direct Mail Services uses the latest software technology to maximize any postage discounts for which your mailing may qualify.
+Comstock Marketing’s direct mail services uses the latest software technology to maximize any postage discounts for which your mailing may qualify.

 Yes.
 We work with a number of list brokers/compilers and can assist you in researching and acquiring the list that is best suited to reach your target.
 It is important that you have a clear picture of your client.
-Your Customer Services Representative can assist you in developing a strategy to identify your best prospects.
+We can assist you in developing a strategy to identify your best prospects.

 Depending on your volume, your mail could be processed and out in as little as two days.
-With printing and mailing our turnaround time is usually a week to 10 days.
+With printing and mailing our turnaround time is usually a 3 to 5 business days.
 More complex jobs could take a little longer.

 We take jobs from 1,000 pieces all the way up to 250,000 pieces with no problems.
 Jobs that are larger than that should probably be broken up between several mailing companies.